 Following the instructions in this post to correct muscle imbalances won’t be enough in some cases.

-If you have a more serious structural issue affecting your alignment, such as a bone deformity or past injury, it’s important to get help correcting it.
+If you have a more serious structural issue affecting your alignment, such as a bone deformity or past injury, it’s important to make sure you get help correcting it.

 Exercises and Stretches to Correct Duck Feet